All Episodes

 We've got drive-by media members having orgasms over McCain.

-And that might be telling somebody, hey, man, McCain, the media likes McCain, and that might be enough for rather than it be a red flag as it should be, maybe because so many conservatives have this terminally defensive posture and are seeking acceptance from the drive-by media, and they see the drive-by support for McCain as as progress.
+And that might be telling somebody, hey, man, McCain, the media likes McCain, and that might be enough for rather than it be a red flag as it should be, maybe because so many conservatives have this terminally defensive posture and are seeking acceptance from the drive-by media, and they see the drive-by support for McCain as progress.

 I'm trying to understand this.

-I'm not desperate.
+I'm not death.

-Last week we had so much fun last week with my non concession speech.
+Last week, we had so much fun last week with my non-concession speech.

 He mistakes passion for desperation.